stjude-rust-labs/sprocket.bio/subcommands/run.md

 outline a few of the important considerations below, but we encourage you to run `sprocket run --help` to see all available arguments and options.

+## Execution backends

+See the section on [execution backends](/backends/overview.md) to learn more about configuring Sprocket to execute tasks in different environments.

 ## Entrypoints

 The task or workflow to run can be provided explicitly with